-This bill introduces a prohibition against the posting of land that is not owned by the individual placing the sign or poster.
+This bill introduces a prohibition against posting signs on land that is not owned by the individual placing the sign.
 It amends RSA 635:5 to include new penalties for such actions.
 Specifically, it establishes that any person who knowingly places a sign or poster that prohibits certain physical activities on land they do not own, and for which they have no legal right or reasonable belief of having such a right, will be guilty of a class B misdemeanor.
 The bill also stipulates that offenders will face fines of $200 for a first offense and $500 for any subsequent offenses.

-Additionally, the bill includes a provision that makes it a class B misdemeanor for anyone who removes, defaces, or destroys signs, posters, or property belonging to another person.
+Additionally, the bill includes a provision that makes it a class B misdemeanor for anyone who removes, defaces, or destroys signs or property belonging to another person.
 The effective date for this legislation is set for January 1, 2026.
-The changes made by this bill aim to protect property rights and deter unauthorized postings on private land.
+The changes made by this bill aim to protect property rights and ensure that individuals cannot unjustly restrict access to land they do not own.

 As Amended by the Senate: 635:5